Professor Jeanette Wolfley

 J.D., University of New Mexico (1982)

 Jeanette Wolfley, enrolled in the Shoshone-Bannock Tribes, joined the University of New Mexico Law School in fall 2013.
 She teaches federal Indian law, Indian water rights, federal jurisdiction and Tribal natural and cultural resources courses.
+Beginning in Spring 2017, Professor Wolfley will teach in the new Natural Resources and Environmental Law Clinic, providing students with a wide array of natural resources administrative and judicial matters.

 Prior to joining the School of Law faculty, Professor Wolfley practiced law for over 30 years representing exclusively Tribal clients’ interests in a wide variety of matters including, federal Indian law issues, tribal law, water law adjudications and implementations of water settlement agreements, environmental and land use regulation, hunting and fishing treaty rights, gaming law, taxation, employment rights, and natural -cultural resource protection.